 The Marine Corps Marathon is aptly nicknamed the “Marathon of the Monuments.”

 The USATF-certified 26.2 mile marathon course starts in Arlington, VA on Route 110 between Arlington National Cemetery and the Pentagon.
-The course moves through Rosslyn along Lee Highway to Kirkwood Road before turning on Spout Run and the George Washington Memorial Parkway.
+The course moves through Rosslyn along Lee Highway before turning on Spout Run and the George Washington Memorial Parkway.
 Runners will experience a climb on Lee Highway in the first few miles of the course, but are rewarded with a descent along Spout Run and the Parkway.

 After crossing Key Bridge into Georgetown between Miles 4 and 5, runners turn right along the renowned M Street where throngs of spectators will cheer them through the most popular area of historic Georgetown.